 It is also seen as a hedge against economic factors like inflation and the devaluation of fiat currency.

-In this article, we will discuss 6 different ways that Canadians can invest in gold in 2022, where to buy it, and the advantages and disadvantages of holding gold in your portfolio.
+This article will discuss six ways Canadians can invest in gold in 2023, where to buy it, and the advantages and disadvantages of holding gold in your portfolio.

-For new investors, it might feel like a daunting task to start investing in gold.
-Below are six ways that Canadian investors can begin investing in gold in 2022.
+It might feel like a daunting task for new investors to start investing in gold.
+Below are six ways Canadian investors can begin investing in gold in 2023.

 Newer investors might not realize that you can still buy real gold bullion as a way to invest in the asset.

 Buying physical gold is the purest form of investing in the precious metal.
-You can buy gold in many forms including gold bars which generally come as 100-gram bars, or gold coins or medallions as well.
+You can buy gold in many forms, including gold bars which generally come as 100-gram bars, or gold coins or medallions.

-To buy gold, you can contact any major financial institution which will have a precious metals department where you can directly purchase physical gold.
+To buy gold, you can contact any major financial institution with a precious metals department where you can directly purchase physical gold.

 You can purchase precious metals directly from any major Canadian bank like RBC or TD, as well as from the Royal Canadian Mint.

-Banks will hold your physical gold in safe storage, separate from any other assets with a clear and documented chain of custody.
+Banks will hold your physical gold in safe storage, separate from other assets, with a clear and documented chain of custody.

 While holding your gold, most banks will allow you to take a loan or margin against your gold position.